browncoin-project/Browncoin/README.md

 ## Join our discord for tutorials and more: https://discord.gg/UF9yQXW

 ## Credits
--Satoshi Nakamoto for starting the financial revolution using Bitcoin -The Bitcoin Core developers and The Litecoin Core developers for making Browncoin possible.
+- Satoshi Nakamoto for starting the financial revolution using Bitcoin
+- The Bitcoin Core developers and The Litecoin Core developers for making Browncoin possible.
--Twitter, Inc for making twemoji (our logo uses their man_tone5 emoji)
+- Twitter, Inc for making twemoji (our logo uses their man_tone5 emoji)